-The National Merit Scholarship Corporation uses its own Selection Index to determine which students qualify as Commended Students and Semifinalists.
-Students who score in the top 3% to 4% are named Commended Scholars, while students who score in the top 1% are deemed Semifinalists.
+The NMSC uses its own Selection Index to determine which students qualify as Commended Students and Semifinalists.
+In general, students who score in the top 3-4% are named Commended Scholars, while students who score in the top 1% are deemed Semifinalists.

-NMSC compares students on a state-by-state basis using its own Selection Index.
-This Selection Index ranges from 48 to 228 and is based on PSAT section scores.
+Students are compared on a state-by-state basis.
+The NMSC's Selection Index ranges from 48 to 228 and is based on PSAT section scores.
 There are three PSAT section scores (one each for Math, Reading, and Writing and Language).
 Each section score ranges from 8 to 38.